EveryOneIsGross/barnacle/README.md

-## Barnacle: An alignment framework for building a Chatbot based on Jungian concepts of the psyche.
+## Barnacle: An alignment framework for building a Chatbot based on Jungian concepts of the psyche and collective unconscious.

 ## Introduction